Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Numerical Illustration

-where the exogenous regressor $X$ and the IV $Z$ are assumed mutually independent, without loss of generality, $X\sim\mathbb{N}(0,1)$ and $Z\in\{-1,1\}$ with $\text{Pr}(Z=1)=1/2$.
-In addition, $(X,Z)'\perp(\varepsilon_1,\varepsilon_2)$ where the error term $(\varepsilon_1,\varepsilon_2)$ is zero mean bivariate normal with unit variances and correlation $\rho$.
-For this specification, given the distribution of $Z$, there is a monotonic one-to-one mapping from the coefficient of the IV, $\gamma$, to the range of the conditional propensity score.
-We capture changes in the extreme values of the CPS using the parameter grid $\gamma=-4:0.2:4$.
-Different levels of endogeneity were explored using the grid $\rho=-0.99:0.05:0.99$.
-We set $\alpha=1$ and $\pi=0$ across all parameter settings.
-Under this DGP, the SV bound width is affected by $\alpha$, $\beta$ and the variation of the exogenous covariates.
-Since $\alpha$ and the distribution of $X$ are held fixed, we select $\beta$ from the set $\{0.05,0.25,0.45\}$, so that changes in $\beta$ capture the variation of the exogenous covariates given the distribution of $X$.
-Using the DGP as characterized by \eqref{model2} we compute the SV bounds $[L^{SV}(x),U^{SV}(x)]$ and the Manski bounds $[L^{M}(x),U^{M}(x)]$ and implement the identification gains decomposition according to the true DGP.
-In what follows we present the outcomes obtained when $x=\mathbb{E}[X]$.\footnote{In our experiments we have calculated the ATE$(x)$ and its bounds at various quantile points of $X$, but space considerations prevent us from listing all our results here.
-We present the outcomes obtained when $X$ equals its modal/mean value as these are representative.}
+We study the SV bounds under different parameter settings displayed in Table \ref{tab:numerical_DGP}.
+We capture the extreme values of the CPS by $\gamma$, the direction and degree of endogeneity by $\rho$, and the impact of exogenous covariate by $\beta$.
+We compute the SV bounds and the Manski bounds, and implement the identification gains decomposition under the true DGP.
+In what follows we present the outcomes at $x=\mathbb{E}[X]$.\footnote{Our numerical experiments have been conducted at various quantile points of $X$, but space considerations prevent us from listing all the results.
+We present the outcomes at $x=E[X]$ as these are representative.}